Nairobi Kenya Temple

 36th operating templeJohannesburg South Africa Temple.
 Two temples are under construction including the

-Construction completed; furnishing and preparing temple for open houseKinshasa Democratic Republic of the Congo Temple and
+Construction completed; preparing temple for public open house; painting and refreshing other buildings on siteKinshasa Democratic Republic of the Congo Temple and

-Painting, millwork, tiling, plumbing, and electrical progressing; plastering planter boxes and working on water featureDurban South Africa Temple.
+Preparing to clad grand staircase in stone; work continues on roofing, tiling, painting, and installing data, electrical, and plumbingDurban South Africa Temple.
 And two other temples, in addition to Nairobi, have been announced: the Abidjan Ivory Coast Temple and the

 Planning and approval phase; awaiting official site announcementHarare Zimbabwe Temple.1